Lockdown Wellbeing Hub

 Schedule in Movement

-- It can feel a bit like Groundhog Day during the quarantine.
+- It can feel a bit like Groundhog Day during lockdown.
 Exercise can really help to break up your day and make you feel more alive.

 - If you want to exercise, you will need to decide when you want to do it.
 Easy times for this are at lunch, or before dinner.